trinhudo/trinhudo.github.io/research.md

 **Research Collaboration with Prof. Gunes Karabulut Kurt at Polytechnique Montréal**

 - **Eray Guven**
-  - *Topic:* SDR-THz: Theoretical Model, Testbed Implementation, and Proof-of-Concept Demonstration
+  - *Topic:* SDR-THz: Theoretical Modelling, Testbed Implementation, and Proof-of-Concept Demonstration
   - From Nov.
 2023 to *present*

 - **Mohamed Elabbas** _(intership)_
-  - *Topic:* Solar Flare Forecasting
+  - *Topic:* Solar Flare Forecasting using LSTM
   - From Nov. to Dec.
 2023

 **Research Collaboration with Prof. Beongku An at Hongik University**